soapdog/firefoxos-quick-guide/distribution.md

 # Distributing Your Apps {#distribution}

-Now that our application is ready we need to figure our a way to ship it to our users.
-On the [introduction chapter](#introduction) we understood that Mozilla does not try to restrict your freedom in any way and that we're free to spread our creations as we wish.
-On this chapter we're going to learn how to distribute our app **outside the [Firefox Marketplace](http://marketplace.firefox.com)**.
+Now that our application is ready we need to figure out a way to get it to our users.
+In the [introduction chapter](#introduction) I mentioned that, unlike Apple, Mozilla does not force you to use their distribution channels - we're free to spread our creations as we wish.
+In this chapter we're going to learn how to distribute our app **outside the [Firefox Marketplace](http://marketplace.firefox.com)**.

-Distributing your application outside the Firefox Marketplace makes more sense (in my humble opinion) when you match one of two reasons.
+In my humble opinion, distributing your application outside the Mozilla Marketplace makes sense in the following two situations.

-The first reason is when you're developing an application for internal use on your own company or to a restricted group.
+ 1. You're developing an application for internal use within your company, or to a restricted/limited group of users.
 If you ship it to the marketplace then it will be available to anyone and if you want to restrict the usage of the app to a group of people then you will need some kind of authentication scheme with a server backend or something similar.
-For example the *Evernote* application when launched for the first time asks the user to provide its account credentials before allowing him in.
+For example, when the *Evernote* application is launched for the first time, it asks the user to log in their servers.

-The second reason is when you already have a huge userbase that you can tap into for your app distribution.
-An example of this use case is the *Financial Times* that can simply distribute their app on their own website and reach most of their users.
+ 2. You already have a huge userbase that you can tap into for your app distribution.
+An example of this would be a news paper, like the *Financial Times*, which can simply distribute their app on their own website and reach most of their users.
 Remember that you can distribute your application outside the marketplace and in the marketplace at the same time, so if you already have your own marketing channel you can leverage that while still using the marketplace for reaching new users outside your own channel.

-The distribution process for hosted and packaged apps is similar but it uses different functions and thats why I am showing them separate.
-Regardless if your app is hosted or packaged, the workflow is usually the same, you provide a button or link on your own home page that says something similar to **Click to Install Our App** or an special address that when launched causes the installation routine to run.
-On both cases, a dialog is presented to the user asking him to confirm that he wants to install the given app (which is good for security).
+The distribution process for hosted and packaged apps is similar, but it uses different functions.
+Thats why I'm discussing them separately.
+Regardless if your app is hosted or packaged, the workflow is usually the same: you provide a button or link on your own home page that says something similar to **Click to Install Our App**,  or you use a special URL that when launched causes the installation routine to run.
+In both cases, a dialog is presented to the user asking him or her to confirm that they want to install the given app.

 ## Hosted Apps

 <<[Code for hosted app installation](code/distribution/hosted_apps_distribution.js)

-On the sample above `manifestURL` contains the address for the manifest file.
+In the sample above `manifestURL` contains the address for the manifest file.
 When this code runs, the system asks the user to confirm his desire to install the given application and depending on the choice of the user it runs the success or the error callback.

 To learn more about this API check [the MDN page about application installation](https://developer.mozilla.org/docs/Apps/JavaScript_API).